john-tornblom/Sudoku_Solver/README.md

 is separated by the comma character, and each row is separated by a linebreak.
 No spaces, comments, or headers are allowed in the CSV file.
-Each cell must contain a single digit between zero and nine, where zero represents incomplete sudoku values.
+Each cell must contain a single digit between zero and nine, where zero represents incomplete Sudoku values.
 Consequently, each CSV file is exactly 162 characters long (18*9).
-Internally, the content of a CSV file is refered to as a sudoku instance, and is represented as a 9x9 integer matrix in the Instance_Solver component.
+Internally, the content of a CSV file is refereed to as a Sudoku instance, an array of 81 digits (0-9).

-The Main component loads a sudoku instance from a file identified by the first command line argument, then sends its content to the Instance_Solver component via the CSV_Decoding components.
-When a solution is discovered, the Instance_Solver components send back the completed sudoku instance to the Main component via the CSV_Encoding component.
+The Main component reads text from STDIN using a Runtime component provided by Ada SPARK, decodes the text into a Sudoku instance using the Sudoku_CSV component, then sends the instance to the Sudoku_Solver component.
+When the Sudoku_Solver finds a solution, the Main component encodes the solved instance into CSV text and emits it to STDOUT using the Runtime component.

 ![Software Design](img/sw_design.png)